gregsadetsky/my-recurse-center-fall-2-2023-journal/README.md

 ## inspiration

 [John Carmack's .plan archives](https://github.com/oliverbenns/john-carmack-plan) -- how to get there using some super simple tools..? is this Recurse's "checkins" channel? i.e. posting to that channel is... enough?

+## ongoing background projects (moved it to the very bottom so that I rememer that I didn't come to RC to work on these - kinda.)

+this is a list of projects that I already have going on and will either come back to / dedicate some time to, or maybe leave alone for a longer while:

+- [chrome gmail dictation extension](https://chrome.google.com/webstore/detail/dictation-for-gmail/eggdmhdpffgikgakkfojgiledkekfdce) -- upkeep, manifest v4, analytics
+- [la parlure - collaborative french-canadian expression dictionary](https://www.laparlure.com/) - unsure but improve it (move away from heroku to save costs?)
+- [dico2rue - collaborative french-french expression dictionary](https://dico2rue.com/) - need to make it actually collaborative & relaunch it properly!!
+- [kriller](https://kriller.com/) - move to a smaller host?